 As a writer-director, my interest is in building a character-based story structure and finding ways to best showcase a performers authenticity.
 I like to keep an experimental mind and an eye out for new ways to do things.
 And as my filmmaking matures, I continue to find ways to experiment, collaborate with actors I admire, with a growing desire to show life as lived.

 As creative director for Jeff’s 2020 campaign for town judge of Ossining New York, I produced a number of commercial spots helping Jeff unseat an 8-year incumbent judge.
 Jeff’s campaign started in February 2020, which presented a serious obstacle: how does a first time candidate run for a local office during an international pandemic?
 I’m very proud to say this campaign was a success and this experience has also widened my interest to work on more political projects.
-I’ve since been working closely with NY Renews, a coalition of over 100 organizations devoted to promoting good jobs and climate justice with 100% clean, renewable energy.

 A decade before James Franco won a Golden Globe impersonating Tommy, two friends and I began three years of midnight screenings of the world’s “worst,” “funniest,” and “least boring” movie of all time, Tommy Wiseau’s The Room.
 Every screening was in a four-walled (rented) theater, which gave us freedom to do whatever we wanted, and it was a guarenteed party every month.
 Selling out 450 seats almost every month, we had a band playing along with the music, free plastic spoons, and each month I produced a 20 minute pre show of original short films, comedy sketches, and live stand up comedy.
 By the end we had worked with many of my favorite comics including three of my comedy heroes… David Wain, David Cross, and H Jon Benjamin.
 At the peak of it’s success, we sold out New York’s legendary Ziegfeld Theater, making The Room one of the last three movies to sell out the Ziegfeld’s 1200 seats before closing in 2016, the other two were both Star Wars.